SysKitTeam/docs-point/storage-management/storage-reports.md

 **Clicking on a workspace** opens the Site Storage Metrics report for that specific workspace.

+### Report Data

-There, the following information can be found:
+On the Site Storage Metrics report for the individual workspace, the following information can be found:

 * **The Site Trend chart** shows a graph that depicts your site storage usage over time in the last 180 days.
 * **The Site Storage Usage tile** on the right side shows the percentage of used storage out of the total number of available storage for your site.